Deformable image registration with deep network priors: a study on longitudinal PET images: Discussion

 Modifying the number of coarse resolution levels, i.e. the depth of the pyramidal architecture, we studied the impact of global structural choices to optimize the whole network.
 The higher SDJDet values obtained when more resolutions are used could be explained by the generation of more local transformations, hence a globally less regular deformation field.
 Moreover, with four resolutions, the receptive field of the coarsest level of \texttt{MIRRBA\_Depth\_4} captures the whole image (i.e. $200~\times~200~\times~200$), explaining the high Dice scores, as well as detection and disappearing rates.
 Indeed, successful conventional pipelines as Elastix (\cite{Klein2010}) or ANTs (\cite{Avants2009}) also uses this type of pyramidal strategy.

+\paragraph{Network conditioning with input images} Contrary to \cite{Ulyanov2020} and \cite{Laves2019}, who used Gaussian noise as input for their architectures, \cite{Gong2019} and \cite{Baguer2020} respectively improved CT and PET DIP-based image reconstructions by providing acquisitions from other modalities to their networks.
+We made similar observations, as \texttt{MIRRBA\_NoiseImg} reached less accurate results than when we conditioned the model with PET images, as in \texttt{MIRRBA}.
+Moreover, feeding the network with more patient information, using the fixed image as additional input to the moving image in \texttt{MIRRBA\_FixImg}, improves the results by increasing the network conditioning on a single patient.

 \paragraph{Other architectural choices} Moving inside the architecture, residual blocks can be related to diffeomorphic registration according to \cite{Rousseau2020}.
 Indeed, stacking residual blocks in ResNets (\cite{He2016}) aims to incrementally map the embedding space to a new unknown space, each block being defined as $y=F(x)+x$, with $x$ and $y$ the respective input and output of the residual blocks, and $F$ the residual mapping to be learned.
 Similarly, diffeomorphic registration models (\cite{Beg2005,Sotiras2013}) address the registration issue by piling up incremental diffeomorphic mappings.
 Making the link between ResNets and registration, the function $F$ can be seen as a parametrization of an elementary deformation flow, and training a series of residual blocks as learning continuous and integral diffeomorphic operator.
-Both qualitative and quantitative \texttt{MIRRBA\_wo\_RB} results indicate that the registration without the residual blocks fails to converge.
-Indeed, as explained above, residual blocks allow incremental diffeomorphic mappings, and removing them leads to gradient vanishing.
-For this architecture, residual connections seem essential to produce realistic deformations.
+With our deep architecture, \texttt{MIRRBA\_wo\_RB} results indicate that the registration without residual blocks fails to converge.
+Indeed, as explained above, residual blocks allow incremental diffeomorphic mappings, and removing them leads to gradient vanishing for our patient-specific method.